Strix-CZ/dont-wake-my-wife-webpage/readme.md

 ### TODOs

-- Client - way hot to enter username and password
 - ProductionConnectionProvider - are connections getting closed?
 - Connection pool
 - Method to estimate battery percentage from check-ins